Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Dissipative actions are factor universal

-The following analogue of Proposition \ref{Hopf} was proved by Krengel \cite[Satz 4.2.]{MR296254} for flows and by Rosinsky \cite[Theorem 2.2.]{MR1813849} for $\R^d$ flows by constructing a relevant cross section. \begin{theorem}[Krengel and Rosinsky] Every dissipative $\R^d$-flow on a nonatomic measure space is isomorphic to the translation flow on $\R^d$. \end{theorem}
+The following analogue of Proposition \ref{Hopf} was proved by Krengel \cite[Satz 4.2]{MR296254} for flows and by Rosinski \cite[Theorem 2.2]{MR1813849} for $\R^d$-flows by constructing a relevant cross section. \begin{theorem}[Krengel and Rosinski] For every totally dissipative $\R^d$-flow on a nonatomic measure space, there exists a standard probability space, $(\Zg,\mathcal{C},\nu)$ such that the flow is isomorphic to the translation flow of $\R^d$ with respect to $\Gamma$.